 What causes iron deficiency anaemia?

-If you’re a premenopausal woman you’re most likely to develop iron deficiency anaemia due to blood loss during your period, but bleeding from the GI tract is the most common cause in both adult men and postmenopausal women.
+Some premenopausal women can develop iron deficiency anaemia due to heavy periods, but bleeding from the GI tract is the most common cause in both adult men and postmenopausal women.

 What are some common iron deficiency anaemia symptoms?

 If there’s not enough oxygen reaching your muscles and tissues, your heart needs to work harder to move oxygenated blood around your body.
 This can leave you feeling tired or – in some cases – exhausted.

 In the same way, if oxygen-rich blood isn’t reaching your muscles, you’ll struggle to do your usual activities, even walking or climbing the stairs.
 Your breathing rate increases as your body tries to get more oxygen and you’ll find yourself breathing harder.

 It’s not clear what the link between anaemia and headaches is, but low levels of haemoglobin might prevent oxygen from reaching the brain.
 As a result, blood vessels in the brain can swell, increasing pressure and causing headaches.

 If your heart is working harder to transport oxygen around the body, it can lead to irregular heartbeats.